swatimahadevan/tp/docs/UserGuide.md

 	__________________________________________________
 ```

+Note:
+- Your current CAP has to be in the range [0.0 - 5.5].
+- The modular credits contributing to CAP you have taken has to be an integer.

 #### 3.1.5 Getting the Expected CAP

 Gets the expected CAP based on the provided information and the modules you are taking.